lucatolton/ShadowsDash/README.md

 I do not want money from what I code...
 No, really man...
 Dang if you really want to...
 I only accept gift cards or XMR.
 Dm me on Discord to support the project.

+# Shoutouts
+Big shoutout to MythicalKitten, Bartosz1, BlackKitten, Daftscientist, Emerald Mike, honk, RobusOfficial, tlkh40 and Will for their cool support.
+Shoutout to JOSH for some parts of his code.

+Take a free baguette 🥖